Walking for Health programme of walks

 It can be hard to stay active, but walking could make all the difference.
 It’s a low impact exercise, so it’s easy for you to get involved – even if you’re not feeling your best.
 In fact, walking could help you feel great again.

 Walking with one of our wonderful trained leaders could help you feel more confident about taking those first steps to a more active lifestyle.
 And sharing a cuppa and a chat at the end is a lovely way to meet new people and feel connected.

-We also have five regular walks, which start at the same time and place.
+We also have nine regular walks, which start at the same time and place.
 These walks are designed to accommodate any walkers’ needs, allowing people to walk the distance they feel comfortable with.

-Bristol Bath Railway Path – every other Tuesday.11am (whatever suits you!)
-Starting points alternate between Avon Valley Railway Bitton Station BS30 6HD and Warmley Waiting Room, Warmley Station BS30 5JB.
+Bristol Bath Railway Path – every other Tuesday at 11am (whatever suits you) Starting points alternate between Avon Valley Railway Bitton Station, BS30 6HD and Warmley Waiting Room, Warmley Station, BS30 5JB.

-Filton Patchway Stokes every Thursday, 11am. (between 45 mins and 1 hour) starting points alternate between – opposite side of carpark to Sainsbury’s entrance, Fox Den Road, Stoke Gifford and Willowbrook Centre, Bradley Stoke.
+Filton Patchway Stokes every Thursday at 11am. (between 45 mins and 1 hour) starting points alternate between – opposite side of carpark to Sainsbury’s entrance, Fox Den Road, Stoke Gifford and Willowbrook Centre, Bradley Stoke.